un3481/ts-misc/README.md

 });
 ```

-That's it, you can build a Type-Guard for an complex interface just like that.
+And that's it.
+You can build a Type-Guard for a complex interface just like that!
 And you can also certify that the resulting Type-Guard is correct by doing the following:

 ```typescript
 // Ensure the resulting Type-Guard matches the targeted Type